Tony Tony Chopper: Abilities

 Since Chopper is an animal who ate the Human-Human Fruit, he can converse with other animals and humans alike.

 Voice actress

 In the original Japanese anime of One Piece, Tony Tony Chopper's main voice actress is Ikue Ōtani.
 Kazue Ikura voiced Tony Tony Chopper for episodes 254–263.
 Brina Palencia voices Chopper in the English Funimation dub.
 Lisa Ortiz voiced him in the 4Kids Entertainment English dub.
-Emlyn Morinelli voices Chopper in Singapore’s Odex dub.
+Emlyn Morinelli voices Chopper in Singapore's Odex dub.
+He is voiced by american actress Mikaela Hoover in the second season of the live-action adaptation, set to be released in 2026.